Viscous hydrodynamic evolution of neutron star merger accretion disks: a code comparison: Code comparison results

 The outflow velocity distribution is shown in the rightmost column of Figure~\ref{f:histograms}.
 In all cases, the velocity distribution has the same qualitative form: a double-peaked structure, a sharp cutoff at $\sim 0.1$\,c, and an extended tail to lower velocities.
 The distribution shows excellent agreement between all models that use $\alpha=0.03$ (full-a3 and red-a3), with quantitative differences related to the amount of mass ejected.
 A more noticeable difference appears in the full-a6 set, for which model Fh shows low-velocity tail that is shifted to higher velocities.
 This is consistent with the larger average velocity shown in Table~\ref{t:models} which is due to less material moving at low speeds.
 Overall, ALCAR and FLASH models that include the nuclear binding energy contribution from ${}^{54}$Mn (Fh) have average velocities that differ by less than $10\%$, thus accounting for most of the difference between A and F models.

 Figure~\ref{fig:nse} also shows abundances as a function of temperature for two NSE mixtures with more nuclei.
 Using the 47 isotope mixture of \cite{seitenzahl_2008} and employing constant nuclear partition functions $\omega_i$, results in a marginally higher abundance of heavy nuclei (everything other than ${}^{4}$He, n, p) by $4\%$ relative to using only ${}^{54}$Mn, with an increase in the nuclear energy release of the same magnitude.
 Significant differences require a much larger number of isotopes: the right panel of Figure~\ref{fig:nse} shows abundances obtained with a mixture of 4452 isotopes and using temperature-dependent partition functions $\omega_i(T)$.
 While the effect of the temperature-dependent partition functions is to shift the transition between nuclear species to slightly higher temperature relative to the case of constant partition functions, the larger number of nuclei allows to reach a higher mass fraction and consequently larger nuclear energy release.
-The $20\%$ increase in heavy nuclei mass fraction results in an extra $\sim 1.7$\,MeV per nucleon released, which can boost the velocity by up to another $0.02$\,c, if fully converted to kinetic energy, relative to using only ${}^{54}$Mn as a representative nucleus.
+The $20\%$ increase in heavy nuclei mass fraction results in an extra $\sim 1.7$\,MeV per nucleon released.
+In terms of additional kinetic energy when fully converted, and relative to using only ${}^{54}$Mn as a representative nucleus and $0.035$\,c as a baseline velocity when only including alpha particles, this extra nuclear energy release would boost the outflow from $0.065$\,c to $0.088$\,c.
 This motivates future work toward improving how nuclear physics and $r$-process heating is included in post-merger simulations.